- Our Story

 Biomass and Waste

-** Unspecified sources of power means electricity from transactions that are not traceable to specific generation sources.
-California percentages are estimated annually by the California Energy Commission based on the electricity sold to California consumers during the previous year.
+**Unspecified sources of power means electricity from open market transactions that are not traceable to specific generation sources.

-*** For specific information about this electricity product, call Alameda Municipal Power at (510) 748-3900.
-For general information about the Power Content Label, contact the California Energy Commission at (844) 454-2906 or visit the California Energy Commission website.
+For specific information about this electricity product, call Alameda Municipal Power at (510) 748-3900.
+For general information about the Power Content Label, visit the California Energy Commission website or contact the California Energy Commission at (844) 454-2906.